 LLM Command Generators

-How an LLM-based Command Generator Work
+How an LLM-based Command Generator Works

 The job of an LLM-based command generator is to ingest information about a conversation so far.
 It outputs a sequence